China's Iran oil imports seen hitting new high in March, curbing OPEC output options

 China, Iran’s top oil client, said last week it will work to safeguard the Iran nuclear deal and defend the legitimate interests of Sino-Iranian relations.

+Without commenting directly on the March oil transactions, China’s Foreign Ministry said late on Tuesday that Beijing has “consistently opposed” the U.S. unilateral sanctions and “long-arm jurisdictions” and urged Washington to lift these “illicit sanctions” as soon as possible.

-China’s commerce, foreign and energy ministries had not responded to faxes and messages at time of publication.
+China’s commerce and energy ministries had not responded to faxes and messages at time of publication.

 U.S. President Joe Biden has sought to revive talks with Iran on a nuclear deal abandoned by former President Donald Trump in 2018, although harsh economic measures remain in place that Tehran insists be lifted before negotiations resume.